-In 2023, the Bank sold securities at amortized cost with a nominal value of EUR 8,537 thousand.
-The negative result of EUR 398 thousand was recognized in the statement of profit or loss and other comprehensive income within net losses from operations with securities at amortized cost (31 December 2022: negative result of EUR 2,458 thousand).
+During 2024, the Bank sold securities at amortized cost with a nominal value of EUR 5,000 thousand (2023: EUR 8,537 thousand).
+An expense of EUR 638 thousand was recognized in the statement of profit or loss and other comprehensive income within net losses from operations with securities at amortized cost (31 December 2023: expense of EUR 402 thousand).